rtheerdham/mule/README.md

  sudo apt install ansible
   ```

-- Install openjdk(using ansible) in EC2
+- Install openjdk(using ansible) in EC2 instance
-- Instll maven (using ansible) in EC2
+- Instll maven (using ansible) in EC2 instance
-- Create home directory for mule (using ansible)
+- Create home directory for mule (using Ansible)
-- copy mule binary to mule home dir (using ansible)
+- copy mule binary to mule home dir (using Ansible)
 - Setup java maven homes
 ```
 export JAVA_HOME=/usr/lib/jvm/java-11-openjdk-amd64
 export MAVEN_HOME=/usr/share/maven
 ```
 - Give executable perms on mule bin
+- Package the invenory API app into jar file and place it inside `apps` folder in mule runtime
+- Integrate mule runtime with Anypoint Platform(using Ansible)
+- start the mule with below command
+ `mule start`

 ## In VPC2